Astrup Fearnley Museum of Modern Art: History

 The museum opened in 1993, and was funded by two philanthropic foundations established by descendants of the Fearnley shipping family, the Thomas Fearnley Foundation and the Heddy and Nils Astrup Foundation.

-The two foundations merged in 1995 to become the Thomas Fearnley, Heddy and Nils Astrup Foundation.
 The Thomas Fearnley Foundation was established by shipping magnate Thomas Fearnley (1880–1961) in 1939; he was the son of shipping magnate Thomas Fearnley (1841–1927) and grandson of romantic painter Thomas Fearnley.
 The Heddy and Nils Astrup Foundation was named for Nils Ebbessøn Astrup, who was a maternal grandson of Thomas Fearnley (1841–1927).
+The two foundations merged in 1995 to become the Thomas Fearnley, Heddy and Nils Astrup Foundation.

+Until 1990, no museums in Norway were solely dedicated to contemporary art.
+The Astrup Fearnley Museet, alongside the National Museum of Contemporary Art, played a crucial role in introducing the Norwegian public to contemporary art.

 The museum created a stir in the international art world in 2002 when it purchased the American artist Jeff Koons's monumental sculpture in gilt porcelain of the pop star Michael Jackson with Bubbles, his favourite chimpanzee, for US$5.1 million.

 The collection

 The permanent collection consists of works of Norwegian and International Contemporary Art.
 The museum collection was originally based on a private collection that goes back thirty years and has significantly developed with the many changes in modern/contemporary art.
 There has been an interest in German Abstract Expressionism, English modern painting, and the Young British Artists.
 Presently the collection is orientated towards the young American art scene.
 It also encompasses works pertaining to the steadily increasing global art community.
 The main areas of curatorial expertise in the museum are art from the 1960s to the present, including American and European pop-art, post-modern appropriation art of the 1980s and international contemporary art.
-Much needed additional space will be provided by 2012 when the museum moves into two new buildings designed by Renzo Piano.
-The collection includes works by artists such as;
+The collection includes works by artists such as: